hannesdelbeke/kbpv6000-resources/README.md

 # kbpv6000-resources
 guide and info on the kbparadise keyboard since i found it hard to find info when i got mine.

-(resources for the kbp v6000 kb paradise v60 type R)
+(resources for the kbp v6000 kb Paradise v60 type R made in Taiwan)

 ## models